 Now, let us learn about some of the significant characteristics of the VCSEL, which makes it a preferred option for a variety of medical, industrial and military applications.

-In the next blog on VCSEL, we will cover its applications in detail.
+In the next blog, we will cover VCSEL applications in detail.
 Keep following Inphenix.

 Inphenix is a laser and light source manufacturing company headquartered in California, USA.
 The company develops a range of optic devices, lasers and light sources including distributed feedback lasers, superluminescent diodes, Fabry-Perot laser, swept source laser and VCSEL, among others.